lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 }
 ```

+Let's look at the 3 fields inside our bitmap Struct...

+1.  `data`: The bitmap data

+1.  `data_size`: The size of the bitmap

+1.  `header`: The bitmap header (like the bitmap dimensions)

-(How do we define Structs and their Fields?
-We'll see that in a while)
+(How do we define a Struct and its fields?
+We'll find out later)

+## Load the bitmap data

 _What's `0.bin`?
 Why do we use it with `include_bytes`?_